 “Thanks to TV and for the convenience of TV, you can only be one of two kinds of human beings, either a liberal or a conservative.” – Kurt Vonnegut.
 Rather like J.G.
 Ballard, Nigel Kneale had a certain knack of preempting future social, technological and cultural trends.
-Kneale’s work is perhaps less appreciated than Ballard’s because … Continue reading Nigel Kneale and Fascism
+Kneale’s work is perhaps less appreciated than Ballard’s because the medium he predominantly worked in, television, is far and … Continue reading Nigel Kneale and Fascism

 As recently announced, I have a book being released in January all about Folk Horror and its many related areas of interest.
 The book has been in the works for the last year or so though many of the arguments within have been growing now for several years.
-Though I’ll undoubtedly being doing the usual … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)
+Though I’ll undoubtedly being doing the usual interview-esque things to coincide with the release in December and … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)

 There are few writers that figure more prominently in everything I do than the teller of beautiful Edwardian ghost stories, M.R.
 James.
 Alongside W.G.
 Sebald, J.G.
 Ballard, Alan Garner and Virginia Woolf, his writing holds a great power over me with its familiar yet unfamiliar worlds.
-His writing preys upon my mind at regular intervals, … Continue reading Trailer – No Diggin’ Here.
+His writing preys upon my mind at regular intervals, even outside of the Christmas period from which they were … Continue reading Trailer – No Diggin’ Here.

 At the recent Alchemical Landscape conference in Cambridge, there was some interesting analysis of the portrayal of landscape in the opening sequence of Alan Clarke’s Play For Today episode, Penda’s Fen (1974).
-The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.
+The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities of English landscape; on the one hand, the typical pastoral … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.

 In the 1980’s introduction to the repeated BBC Ian Nairn series, Nairn Across Britain (1972), Jonathan Meades suggests that the series still managed to capture Nairn’s sense of poetics and character in spite of “the filming techniques seeming a bit dated, as nothing dates quite like the recent past”.
-Though Meades is right in his … Continue reading Poetics of Visual Space in Ian Nairn’s “Nairn Across Britain” (1972).
+Though Meades is right in his effusing about Nairn’s character – an endlessly watchable, impassioned, melancholic … Continue reading Poetics of Visual Space in Ian Nairn’s “Nairn Across Britain” (1972).

 The BBC Science-Fiction anthology series, Out Of The Unknown (1965-1970), was famous for producing a wide range of intellectual sci-fi drama, exploring ideas and concepts more than spectacle and scale.
 With adaptations from a range of writers, including John Wyndham and J.G.
-Ballard, the surviving episodes of the series are both stimulating and useful in … Continue reading Hauntology Of The Dead Past (1965) – Out Of The Unknown.
+Ballard, the surviving episodes of the series are both stimulating and useful in terms of 21st century aesthetic philosophy.
+The feeling that the … Continue reading Hauntology Of The Dead Past (1965) – Out Of The Unknown.